 '''

-Algorithm 4.6 The binary quick-sort with bounded recursive-depth: BoundedQS(S, i, j)
+Algorithm 5.6 The binary quick-sort with bounded recursive-depth: BOUNDEDQS(S, i, j)

 1: while (j - i > n_0) do

+r = \text{pick} the position of a "good pivot";

 2:

-r = \text{pick} the position of a "good pivot";

 3:

-swap A[r] with A[i];
+swap S[r] with S[i];

 4.

 p = \text{Partition}(S, i, j);

 if (p \leq \frac{i+j}{2}) then

 5:

 BOUNDEDQS(S, i, p - 1);

 6:

 7:

 i = p + 1;

 else

 8:

 BOUNDEDQS(S, p + 1, j);

 9٠

 j = p - 1;

 10:

+end if

 11.

-end if

 12: end while

 13: INSERTIONSORT(S, i, j);

 '''

-the input array is longer than $n_0$ , a modified version of the classic binary Quicksort is executed (cfr Figure 4.3) that mixes one single recursive call with an iterative while-loop.
-The ratio underlying this code re-factoring is that the correctness of classic Quicksort does not depend on the order of the two recursive calls, so we can reshuffle them in such a way that the first call is always executed on the smaller part of the three-way partition.
-This is exactly what the IF-statement guarantees.
+is executed that mixes one single recursive call with an iterative while-loop.
+The ratio underlying this code re-factoring is that the correctness of classic Quicksort does not depend on the order of the two recursive calls, so we can reshuffle them in such a way that the first call is always executed on the smaller part of the two/three-way partition.
+This is exactly what the IF-statement in step 5 guarantees.
 In addition to that, the pseudo-code above drops the recursive call onto the larger part of the partition in favor of another execution of the body of the while loop in which we properly changed the parameters i and j to reflect the new extremes of that larger part.
 This "change" is well-known in the literature of compilers with the name of elimination of tail recursion.
 The net result is that the recursive call is executed on a sub-array whose size is no more than the half of the input array.
 This guarantees an upper bound of $O(\log_2 n)$ on the number of recursive calls, and thus on the size of the extra-space needed to manage them.

-THEOREM 4.8 BOUNDEDQS sorts n atomic items in the RAM model taking $O(n \log n)$ average time, and using $O(\log n)$ additional working space.
+THEOREM 5.8 BOUNDEDQS sorts n atomic items in the RAM model taking $O(n \log n)$ average time, and using $O(\log n)$ additional working space.